How cell phones of spring breakers who flouted coronavirus warnings were tracked

 “Pandemics offer an urgent justification for submitting to surveillance that informs response efforts.
 But privacy protections, particularly related to health data, are among the first to be canceled in this type of emergency” Carroll told CNN Business on Wednesday.

-“Beyond our efforts to use our location data responsibly and temporarily, we need to make sure that when we get back to normal, we will do the job of dismantling the pandemic panoptic and finishing reform late in the United States.
+“Beyond our efforts to use our location data responsibly and temporarily, we must ensure that when we return to normal, we will do the job of dismantling the pandemic panoptic and finishing the reform late in the United States.
 United, which includes improving the way we apply fundamental rights of protection around the world, “he added.
 “Otherwise, pandemic surveillance capabilities will surely be abused.”

 Location tracking, like what X-Mode does, is not unusual in the tech industry, but standardization could encourage the exploitation of these capabilities.